Department Information

 Grading Scheme: Letter Grade

-Focus is on GIS applications in spatial analysis and ecology to address common research issues related to zoonotic diseases (those affecting animals and humans).
+Focuses on GIS applications in spatial analysis and ecology to address common research issues related to zoonotic diseases which affect animals and humans.

 GIS 4500 Population GIS 3 Credits